Coderz75/Slackerz-CPP-Package/README.md

 <h1 id = "prereq">Pre-requisites</h1>
-Slackerz requires atleast c++11, while preferably the latest version.
+Slackerz requires atleast c++11 or c++17, while preferably the latest version.

 Slackerz has been tested on clang+, g++, and msvc, allowing for high compatibility